iPhone SE: Apple announces cheaper $399 iPhone with smaller screen

 |AU$749 (64GB), AU$829 (128GB), AU$999 (256GB)

-The new iPhone SE has many of the features found in the more expensive iPhone 11 and 11 Pro like an A13 Bionic processor, Qi wireless charging, True Tone display.
-The phone has a single rear 12-megapixel camera with a 28-millimeter f/1.8 lens with Portrait Mode, Smart HDR and optical image stabilization.
-It's similar to the main camera found on the iPhone 11 and 11 Pro.

-For those people who aren't fans of the current era of iPhones with Face ID, beginning with 2017's iPhone X, Apple's new entry-level iPhone keeps Touch ID and the haptic home button.
-There is also a lightning port, however there isn't a headphone jack.
+For those who aren't fans of the current era of iPhones with Face ID, beginning with 2017's iPhone X, Apple's new entry-level iPhone keeps Touch ID and the haptic home button.
+There is also a lightning port, but there isn't a headphone jack.

 The iPhone 11 Pro, previously the smallest of the new-generation iPhones you could buy from Apple, has a 5.8-inch display.
 The new SE has a 4.7-inch display without a notch similar to the iPhone 6, 6S, 7 and 8.